 This book has been Approved for Recertification Credit.
 After reading this approved book, you must complete a quiz on SHRM’s E-Learning platform.
 When you purchase this book from the SHRMStore, you will receive a code that you can use to cover the cost of the quiz.
-Receive a 70% or better score on the quiz and you will then receive a certificate of completion with the program ID that entitles you to 2.5 INTERNATIONAL credit hours.
-Use this Program ID to log your credits.
+Receive a 70% or better score on the quiz and you will then receive a certificate of completion with the program ID that entitles you to 3.0 PROFESSIONAL DEVELOPMENT CREDITS for SHRM Certification and 2.5 INTERNATIONAL credit hours for HRCI.
+Use the corresponding Program IDs to log your credits.
 For a complete list of the books approved for credit, visit the Approved Books List.
 Learn more on our Frequently Asked Questions (FAQs) page.

 In today's highly competitive global business environment, organizations need to aggressively compete for new markets, products, services, and top human talent in order to develop and sustain competitive advantage in the global arena.
 For many years, international firms have effectively managed their financial and material resources globally, leveraging economies of scale, low cost production, currency fluctuations, and the like.
 Human resources, as all other resources in multinational firms, are now being managed on a global scale.

 The first half of Managing the Global Workforce covers the three foundational areas for managing a global workforce:

 - Global Business Strategy – How does human talent affect international integration, local responsiveness, and worldwide innovation and collaboration?

 - Comparative HR Systems – What are the cross-border differences in employment and labor laws, workforce competence (e.g., literacy rates and educational systems), labor economics, and unionization?

 - Cross-Cultural Differences – What are the cross-national differences in the ways individuals gain trust and credibility, communicate, and work together?